-The school had some of Victoria’s most prolific paedophiles on their staff.
+The school had some of Victoria’s most prolific paedophiles on its staff.
 Former Brother Edward Dowlan (now Ted Bales) and the school principal, Brother Robert Best, are now in prison for their crimes against children at the school.

 Notorious paedophile, Gerald Ridsdale, was the school chaplain.